747235257/sprint2/README.txt

 SoundManager: Barely any changes to complexity and lines of code.

 MusicManager: See above.
+The music is made by Haowen Deng who is in NYU.
 Inventory: Limited Data, seeing as it was implemented late in development.

 Controls: